kermitdafrog8/tde-slackbuilds/README.md

 * FEAT= - for development builds - see get-source.sh
 * build_regextester=[yp] - build the regex tester from the tqt3 example - see the tqt3 README
 * mailmerge=n - build kword without mailmerge - see the koffice README and SlackBuild
+* KP_BTN=n - build ksnapshot without the dedicated KolourPaint button - see the tdegraphics README and SlackBuild

 ---